-Expats will have access to a selection of accommodation in Miami that's as diverse as the city itself.
+Newcomers to Miami will have access to a selection of accommodation that's as diverse as the city itself.
 Art Deco apartments on palm-lined streets, gentrified lofts and Mission-style housing all play their part in shaping the city’s landscape.

-While it is one of the most popular destinations for buying property in the USA among expats from the UK, many new arrivals prefer renting in Miami at first to get a better sense of their new surroundings.
+While Miami is one of the most popular destinations for British expats buying property in the USA, many new arrivals prefer renting at first to get a better sense of their new surroundings.

 Factors to consider when house-hunting in Miami

-The biggest point that'll guide an expat’s decisions when looking for housing in Miami is whether they're moving with a family.
-Miami is great for single expats, but those with families may not appreciate the sweltering party atmosphere of certain neighbourhoods.
+The biggest thing that'll guide a newcomer's decisions when looking for housing in Miami is whether they're moving with a family.
+Miami is great for singles, but those with families may not appreciate the party atmosphere of certain neighbourhoods.

 As is the case when moving to any city, the distance to work and school, pricing and the accessibility of public transport should be primary concerns.
 Areas like South Beach make it convenient to commute around the city centre, although the price is a hindrance to many prospective residents.

 Areas further away from the city centre usually offer larger and more affordable accommodation, but access to public transport is more restricted, often making a car a necessary purchase.
-Many of these areas do, however, have reputable schools, offsetting the disadvantages for expat families.
+Many of these areas do have reputable schools, however, making them quite popular among families.

 Finding accommodation in Miami